Can you imagine what the drive-bys are doing that?

 How can a black guy successfully sue Sterling when the local NAA LCP chapter is giving him award after award after award?

-I mean, that that is a I get it's it's uh it's an excellent point.
+I mean, that is a excellent point.

 Oh, it reminds me.

-I was watching during Choprep period at CNN, and there were two black guys, and they were livid at the NAA LCP chapter of LA.
+I was watching during a show prep period at CNN, and there were two black guys, and they were livid at the NAA LCP chapter of L.A.
+One of them was Mark Lamont Hill, and I forget who the other one was.

-They were saying things like this is not just some podunk chapter.
+They were saying things like, this is not just some podunk chapter.

 This is the second largest city in the country chapter.